Codium-ai/pr-agent/docs/docs/tools/similar_code.md

 /analyze
 ```
 Choose the components you want to find similar code for, and click on the `similar` checkbox.

 ![analyze similar](https://codium.ai/images/pr_agent/analyze_similar.png){width=768}

-If you are looking to search for similar code in the organization's codebase, you can click on the `Organization` checkbox, and it will invoke a new search command just for the organization's codebase.
+You can search for similar code either within the organization's codebase or globally, which includes open-source repositories.
+Each result will include the relevant code components along with their associated license details.

 ![similar code global](https://codium.ai/images/pr_agent/similar_code_global.png){width=768}